nofrills-io/empress/docs/README.md

 // Your model should be either fully immutable, or fully mutable. sealed class Model {
     // In case our process is temporarily killed by the OS, we can make sure
-    // our state will be brought back, by implementing `Parcelable`
+    // our state will be brought back, by implementing `android.os.Parcelable`
     @Parcelize
     data class Counter(val count: Int) : Model(), Parcelable